TeleSoftas/RacoonSecure/README.md

 [![RacoonSecure Logo](RacoonSecure/RacoonSecure.Core/icon.jpg)](https://www.nuget.org/packages/RacoonSecure.Core)

 RacoonSecure is a lightweight NuGet package for password validation in .NET.
-Library lets you set up predifined or custom password validation rules and have client passwords validated in no time.
+Library lets you set up predefined or custom password validation rules and have client passwords validated in no time.

 # Contents